 - Connect to our campaign, and describe why it’s important

-If seismic airgun testing is allowed, beach strandings could become a more common occurrence here in Florida.
+If seismic airgun blasting is allowed in the Atlantic, beach strandings could become a more common occurrence here in Florida.

 - Give a fact or two to support your point.

 Typically, seismic airgun blasting surveys involve massive ships that travel across the ocean in successive parallel lines, towing one or more arrays of underwater airguns.
 As often as every ten seconds, twenty-four hours a day, for months at a time, these airguns fire intense blasts of compressed air down through the ocean and miles into the seafloor, creating one of the loudest manmade sources of noise in the oceans.
 Many marine animals depend on sound for communication and survival – including feeding, mating, and avoiding predators.
 Seismic airgun blasts for oil and gas can mask other underwater sounds – disrupting functions necessary for survival and risking serious injury or death to marine life.

 - Make a “call to action” and tell them what readers should do!

 We must protect Florida beaches and the wildlife that inhabits it.
 President Trump, the Department of Interior, and elected officials, must take a stand against seismic airgun blasting.

 - Keep it short and to the point (150-200 words).
 Some key ideas to communicate:

 - Offshore Drilling is dirty and dangerous.
 Coastal communities cannot afford to suffer a BP Deepwater Horizon-like disaster off the East Coast.